funkb/Snapchat-Memories-Backup/README.md

 ## Snapchat Memories Downloader

-This is a Python project that helps you download and organize your Snapchat Memories from the exported JSON file.
-It can fix disguised ZIP overlays, track progress, and provides both a GUI and CLI interface.
+This is a Python project that helps you download and organize your Snapchat Memories by the date they were created.
+It tracks progress, and provides both a GUI and CLI interface.

-When requesting your data to be exported from Snapchat, make sure to 'include JSON files' with your download.
+This was cobbled together in order to backup old photos and memories before the 5GB storage limit is put in place, and old memories are deleted.

 ## ✨ Features
 - 📥 Download media files from Snapchat Memories JSON